All posts

 What is a suspicious matter report (SMR) and when must you lodge one?

-Demystifying the SMR obligation for Australian real estate agents — what triggers it, the filing deadlines, real estate red flags, and what the tipping-off offence means for your team.
+Demystifying the SMR obligation for Australian real estate agents — what triggers it, the filing deadlines, real estate red flags, submission steps, and what the tipping-off offence means for your team.

 By AML Simple Team